D-Chandrahas/IITH-Attendance-apk/README.md

   - Type usename & password
   - Turn on mobile data & immediately click login
 - Once you have logged-in, pop-up appears only once or twice which can be closed normally
+---
+### *Disclaimer
+The above steps may not work on your phone.
+This app may not work in future due to api changes or other possible reasons.